NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Additional Results

-\cref{tab:qwen} shows the evaluation results on Qwen2.5-7B.
+\cref{tab:qwen} shows the evaluation results on Qwen2.5-7B, and \cref{tab:qwen_14b} shows the results on Qwen2.5-14B.
 Across different sparsity levels, our method consistently achieves the best overall performance.
 Notably, at the extreme sparsity level of 50\%, LLM-Pruner encounters severe degradation and unstable outputs, while our approach still maintains reasonable perplexity and accuracy, demonstrating stronger robustness under high compression ratios.